 The power of good communication is in effective listening.
-In a conversation with a beginning teacher, many times the experienced teacher thinks about what they would do in a certain situation and immediately starts giving advice.
-Many times, while the other person is talking, we are no longer actively listening, because we are preparing in our minds what we are going to say in response.
+In a conversation with a teacher mentee, many times the teacher mentor thinks about what they would do in a certain situation and immediately starts giving advice.
+Many times, while the other person is talking, we are no longer actively listening, because we are preparing what we are going to say in response.
 But real listening requires that we listen to the end, with a desire to understand the other person.

-Furthermore, as an experienced teacher, it can be very easy to want to just jump in and solve the beginning teacher's problems for him/her.
-However, the experienced teacher's role is to guide the beginning teacher to think for him/herself, following a questioning technique fostering beginning teacher self-discover.
-Is critical to ask open-ended questions to help the beginning teacher reflect on his/her experiences and learn from the conversation with the experienced teachers.
-Once again, when asking questions, experienced teachers must first listen well and try to understand the other person.
-Being a questioning peer gives the experienced teacher, an opportunity to: uncover additional facts and information about the beginning teacher; confirm the beginning teacher's goals, aspirations, and needs; explore strong feelings about situations; define problems and possible solutions and discover the beginning teacher's commitment to his/her growth.
+Furthermore, as a teacher mentor, it can be very easy to want to just jump in and solve the teacher mentees's problems for him/her.
+However, the teacher mentor's role is to guide the-teacher mentee to think for him/herself, following a questioning technique fostering teacher mentee self-discover.
+Is critical to ask open-ended questions to help the teacher mentee reflects on his/her experiences and learn from the conversation with the teacher mentor.
+Once again, when asking questions, teacher mentor must first listen well and try to understand the other person.
+Being a questioning peer gives the teacher mentor, an opportunity to: uncover additional facts and information about the teacher mentee; confirm the teacher mentee's goals, aspirations, and needs; explore strong feelings about situations; define problems and possible solutions and discover the teacher mentee's commitment to his/her growth.